The Competitive Enablement Platform

 J.K.
 Rowling didn’t write seven Harry Potter books for no one to read them.

-Just like you didn’t put in the time to research and source competitive intel for no one to use it.
+Just like you didn’t put in the time to research and source competitive intelligence for no one to use it.

 There’s nothing more frustrating than having the competitive battlecards you’ve created collect dust on the sidelines while sales reps are going rogue in the field concocting their own messaging against the competition.